federated-directory/help2/administrator/company.md

 | Offers           | New or updated commercial offers.                                                    |
 | New Features     | New features in Federated Directory or in the solutions of our integration partners. |
 | Technical Issues | keep up to date when we experience any technical issues.                             |

+## Subscription

+The first 20 users in your Federated Directory are for free.
+If you need to create more users, you need a subscription.
+Here's how to get started:

+1. Navigate to company settings and open the subscription tab.
+2. Add Payment Information.
+Securely enter your credit card details.
+   - Usually you will be asked to validate your credit card in this process.
+3. Choose the Number of Licenses.
+   - Before confirming your subscription, the system will calculate the monthly costs based on the number of users you've selected.
+You will see these costs displayed for your review.
+4. Confirm Subscription.
+   - Once you've reviewed the monthly costs and are ready to proceed, confirm your subscription.
+The system will then securely deduct the monthly charges from your credit card.

+### Tiered pricing

+Benefit from tiered pricing with cost savings as you add more licenses.
+You can find detailed pricing information on the Pricing page at https://federated.directory/pricing.
+Alternative Payment Methods or Annual Payments:

+### Alternative payment methods or periods

+If you require an alternative payment method or prefer to pay annually, please contact our subscription support team at subscriptions@federated.directory.
+They will assist you with your specific payment requirements.